SUP3RMASS1VE/Kokoro-TTS-Local/README.md

+A Pinokio script of PierrunoYT's KokoroTTS 1-click installer

 # Kokoro TTS Local

 A local implementation of the Kokoro Text-to-Speech model, featuring dynamic module loading and automatic dependency management.